Russell replaces Hastings in Scotland squad

 New Zealand crushed Wales 55-23 in Cardiff while Scotland laboured to a 28-12 win against Fiji to follow the narrow defeat against Australia.

-Scotland play Argentina, who defeated them in a summer series and shocked England at Twickenham on Sunday, six days after facing the All Blacks.
+Scotland play Argentina, who defeated them in a summer series and shocked England at Twickenham on Sunday, six days after facing the All Blacks at Murrayfield.

+Meanwhile Glasgow hooker George Turner is remaining with the Scotland squad as they prepare for the the New Zealand game.

 - Messi as you've never seen him before: A wide-reaching documentary about the legendary footballer